-In this non-technical session, leading industry experts from 5GAA, BMW, Tech Mahindra and Vodafone will discuss how C-V2X can enable more efficient driving and deliver improved road safety for all traffic participants.
-Join this interactive online seminar to learn about:
+In this IoT WebTalk, industry experts from 5GAA, BMW, Tech Mahindra, Vodafone and the GSMA discuss how C-V2X (Cellular Vehicle-to-Everything) can enable more efficient driving and deliver improved road safety for all traffic participants.

 Dr. Flament represents 5GAA, the global cross-industry association for the development of connected and automated cars, where he works as Chief Technology Officer since April 2018.
 Maxime was working previously as Head of Department for Connected & Automated Driving (CAD) at ERTICO – ITS Europe.
 Maxime holds a PhD and MSc from Chalmers Technical University, Sweden and an “Ingénieur Civil” degree from the Free university of Brussels.
 He also was visiting researcher at Stanford University, CA, USA.

 Dr. Joachim Göthel is Senior Manager Project 5G Alliance in BMW Group´s Connected Company Development.
 In this position he holds the overall responsibility for the coordination of standardization and future integration of 5G mobile communication technology into vehicle platforms of BMW Group.
 He has been with BMW since 1996.
 Since then he has held various managing positions in the areas of electronics and system integration at BMW including power supply systems and electrification based on Li-Ion technology.
 Moreover, he has gathered many years of managing experience in communication systems and telematics until he took over the project lead of 5G Alliance in 2017.